nuxodin/dialog-polyfill/README.md

 ## Help / Feedback

 Please provide feedback by opening an issue or pull request, would make me very happy.
-Also Feautures requests are welcome.
+Features requests are also welcome.